BatedUrGonnaDie/salty_bot/README.md

 `!endvote` will allow mods or channel host to close the current poll.

+`!uptime` will display how long the current stream has been live for.

+`!highlight` will add a timestamp and optional message to a list, and when be shown when the broadcaster uses the `!show_highlight` command.

 You can now make custom commands.
 They must be one word commands and only have static text output.
 You may also use wildcards.  `$sender` and `$param` can be used and replaced with who sent the message and the first word after the command respectively.
 Currently the only way to add custom commands is to manually add them to the config file.